Asola Bhatti Wildlife Sanctuary: Restoration projects

 In 2000, the Department of Environment of Delhi Government commenced a 5-year rehabilitation of 2100 acre of Bhati Mines area in the Asola Bhati Wildlife Sanctuary at the cost of Rs.823 lacs, which was extended for a further period of 3 years with an additional outlay of Rs.493.19 lakhs.
 Till 31 March 2006, 700,000 saplings were planted.
 The project was further extended for another 3 years.
 A second Eco Task Force was created for Asola Wildlife Sanctuary of 5000 acres.

 As of 2019, Haryana is also undertaking conservation works in the sanctuary and ESZ including establishment of ESZ, rainwater harvesting, restoration of degraded land and habitat, agro forestry, herbal plants, etc. The use of organic farming, solar energy and horticulture, non-polluting small scale industries will be promoted and felling of trees will be prohibited while regulating the urban and construction activities in the ESZ.

 Lakes

-There are several lakes in and around the sanctuary, all of which are the abandoned minepits of Bhati mines, are being restored as the wetland habitat.
-These lakes include Bhardwaj lake, Death valley lake (also known as "CITM lake 2"), CITM lake 1, Dolphin lake, Nallah lake, Zile Singh lake, Sangam Vihar lake, Mahamai lake, Radhe Krishan lake and several more.
-Surajkund, Lake peacock and Badkhal Lake to the south also lie adjacent to the sanctuary.
+There are several lakes in the sanctuary, all of which are the abandoned minepits of Bhati mines, are being restored as the wetland habitat.
+These lakes include Surajkund Lake, Bhardwaj lake, Death valley lake (also known as "CITM lake 2"), CITM lake 1, Dolphin lake, Nallah lake, Zile Singh lake, Mahamai lake, Radhe Krishan lake and several more.
+Badkhal Lake and Lake peacock to the south lie adjacent to the sanctuary.